PaloAltoNetworks/terraform-provider-scm/docs/data-sources/service.md

 - `description` (String) The Description param.
 String length must not exceed 1023 characters.
 - `name` (String) Alphanumeric string [ 0-9a-zA-Z._-].
 String length must not exceed 63 characters.
 - `protocol` (Attributes) The Protocol param. (see [below for nested schema](#nestedatt--protocol))
 - `tags` (List of String) Tags for service object.
 List must contain at most 64 elements.
+Individual elements in this list are subject to additional validation.
+String length must not exceed 127 characters.
 - `tfid` (String) The Terraform ID.

 <a id="nestedatt--protocol"></a>